data-integrations/mongodb-plugins/docs/MongoDB-batchsink.md

 **Password:** Password to use to connect to the specified database.

+**Connect Using SRV String:** Toggle to determine whether to use an SRV connection string for MongoDB.
+It can be enabled if the MongoDB deployment supports SRV DNS records for connection resolution.

 **Connection Arguments:** A list of arbitrary string key/value pairs as connection arguments.
 See [Connection String Options] for a full description of these arguments.